 Vacation rentals have been around for a long time but have recently become a very popular alternative to traditional hotels thanks to online travel booking platforms such as AirBnb.
 These accommodations range from high-end luxury homes to a spare bedroom in an apartment and can include homes, condos, villas, apartments and even tents or boats.
-Below we explore the basics of vacation rental real estate properties.
 Below we take a deep dive into everything you need to know about vacation rental properties.

 Vacation Rental Property Definition